munshkr/6502asm.js/README.md

 A 6502 assembler written in Javascript

-*NOTE: This is still in pre-alpha stage.* This means that:
+*NOTE: This is still in pre-alpha stage.* That means unstable, slow and ugly code lies ahead.

-* It is not a proper npm package: you'll have to clone the repo to install.
-* Unstable, slow and ugly code lies ahead.

 You're welcome to submit patches or features!